Tip of the Week

 From the 780 million acres of land used for livestock grazing (35% of the total U.S. land area) to the water used to grow food crops for human and livestock consumption (nearly half of all water use due to consumer activity), to the water pollution caused by pesticides, fertilizers and animal waste from livestock operations, our food production takes a significant toll on the environment.

-To learn more about the environmental impacts of breakfast, lunch and dinner and how you can reduce your contribution to the problem, sign up for a TeachingGreen: Food workshop today.
+To learn more about the environmental impacts of breakfast, lunch and dinner and how you can reduce your contribution to the problem, use the links below to schedule a presentation.